 Private prosecutions are becoming an increasingly attractive option for a number of other reasons.
 A private prosecution, with the instruction of solicitors and Counsel, brings with it the resource and ability to prepare and investigate matters more quickly, particularly in fraud cases which could otherwise take years to come to fruition.
 Increasingly individuals and companies are seeking advice from multidisciplinary teams as to the most appropriate way to proceed, be that through civil remedy or a private criminal prosecution.
 Further, with the recent award of costs from central funds to Mr Mirchandani in his successful private prosecution (a case which is believed to be the largest prosecution resulting in a conviction ever brought by an individual in the UK), it appears the Courts are recognising the role of private prosecutions in an environment where the State are unable or unwilling to assist.

 In an environment where traditional prosecuting authorities are facing increasing financial constraints, private prosecutions can provide an attractive alternative for those who have suffered a loss and assist in holding those guilty of wrongdoing to account where such behaviour may otherwise go unchecked.

 Kingsley Napley is experienced in acting in for companies, regulators and individuals in private prosecution cases.
-For more information please visit our Private Prosecutions page or contact a member of our dedicated Private Prosecutions team which includes solicitors from our Regulatory and Professional Discipline, Criminal Litigation, Dispute Resolution and Public Law teams.
+For more information please visit our Private Prosecutions page.

 Skip to content Home About Us Insights Services Contact Accessibility